Les Avariés: Synopsis

 The third act takes place in a hospital.
 Monsieur Loche, a politician and the father of Henriette, arrives at the hospital to confront the doctor who had initially diagnosed Dupont.
 Loche wishes to effect a divorce, and asks the doctor to sign a statement attesting to Dupont's syphilis diagnosis.
 The doctor declines, citing doctor-patient confidentiality.
 Loche despairs that there ought to be a law mandating medical examination before marriage.
 The doctor disagrees, complaining that "there are too many [laws] already".
 Instead, the doctor suggests a need for more education and open discussion of sexually transmitted diseases, and for an end to the stigmatization of syphilis as a "shameful disease":

-Syphilis must cease to be treated like a mysterious evil, the very name of which cannot be pronounced....
-People ought to be taught that there is nothing immoral in the act that reproduces life by means of love.
-But for the benefit of out children we organize round about it a gigantic conspiracy of silence.
+Syphilis must cease to be treated like a mysterious evil, the very name of which cannot be pronounced...People ought to be taught that there is nothing immoral in the act that reproduces life by means of love.
+But for the benefit of our children we organize round about it a gigantic conspiracy of silence.
 A respectable man will take his son and daughter to one of these grand music halls, where they will hear things of the most loathsome description; but he won't let them hear a word spoken seriously on the subject of the great act of love.
 The mystery and humbug in which physical facts are enveloped ought to be swept away and young men be given some pride in the creative power with which each one of us is endowed.

+Themes

+Eugène Brieux had been steadily producing morally didactic plays dealing with social problems since 1890.
+Brieux identified "the problem of the position of Woman in modern society" as a leitmotif in his work, and stated a goal of "[awakening] society to the fact that Woman is mistreated and maltreated, and that as a weaker being she needs a helping hand to win a better position in life."
+He identified Damaged Goods with this theme, along with several of his other plays, including Blanchette (1892) and La Femme Seule (1913).

+Damaged Goods was seen as a rebuke of the Victorian "double standard" of sexual morality, in which women were expected to remain chaste and monogamous, but it was tolerated for men to have sex with prostitutes (under the theory that men required an outlet for their sexual energies, and ought not inflict their "animal" passions on their wives).
+The plight of George's wife and child is an example of what progressive physicians and sexual hygienists called "innocent infections" (or syphilis insontium).
+Whereas previously venereal disease had been seen as the deserved consequence of immoral behaviour, around the turn of the century there came a heightened awareness of how these diseases could be spread to "innocent" victims, particularly from husband to wife and unborn child.